 For one, they were served luke warm which, we believe, adversely impacted the general texture for which wagyu is so well known for and sought after: that melt-in-the-mouth experience.
 As such, this was good without being anything special.

 The second confusing thing was the strength of the green chilli marination – it was fierce; and no amount of the given mint sauce would have been enough to dampen the heat generated.
-This, then, prompted the question as to why, when there’s such a superior quality of beef to hand, it was required to overwhelm everything within the vicinity with something so potently strong?
+This, then, prompted the question of why, when such a superior quality of beef is to hand, one would overwhelm everything within the vicinity with something so potently strong?
 Why not let that renowned umami taste of wagyu shine through, complimented perhaps by a few ingredients that would work towards enhancing said experience, rather than contrariwise?

 A peculiar textured “kebab” no doubt; but, when it tastes this good, who cares?